-The holiday season is upon us, but it is certainly not a holiday for many Bay of Plenty businesses that are ramping up to cope with demands of Christmas and summer – including taking on casual staff.
+The holiday season is upon us, but it is certainly not a holiday for many businesses that are ramping up to cope with demands of Christmas and summer – including taking on casual staff.

-Staff employed on a casual agreement are an important resource in the Bay of Plenty’s economy driven by industries such as tourism and forestry with seasonal workflows.
+Staff employed on a casual agreement are an important resource in the economy driven by industries such as tourism and forestry with seasonal workflows.
 However, it’s important to understand the tax and employment law implications of hiring ‘casuals.’

 While employment legislation does not define what a casual worker is, generally it is someone who works when required and has an irregular work pattern.

 Casual employees have the same employment rights and entitlements as full-time workers so employers need to ensure that a current employment agreement is in place.
 It also means casual workers are entitled to holiday pay.

 If you take on a casual employee you may be able to pay out their annual leave on a pay-as-you-go basis, paying 8% of their gross earnings on top of their wages.
 But watch that you don’t confuse part-time employees with casual employees.
 Often employees who are described as ‘casual’ are in fact part-time employees as they have an established regular employment pattern, so are entitled to four weeks annual holidays.